madetech/handbook/guides/compensation/expenses.md

 There are two methods of purchasing items listed above.
 The first is the easiest, using a company credit card.
 You will not incur any personal costs if you used this method.

-The second is paying for an item yourself and then expensing that payment via the Xero Expenses app.
+The second is paying for an item yourself and then expensing that payment via the Xero Expenses app or [website](https://go.xero.com).

 Importantly, all receipts for both company credit card and personal expenses need to be VAT receipts for tax reasons.